Hate (The Delgados album): Reception

 Hate was met with generally favourable reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 80, based on 20 reviews.
 It has been compared to such other works as The Flaming Lips' The Soft Bulletin.

 AllMusic reviewer Sean Carruthers wrote that while The Great Eastern is a "a fairly gentle and tentative record in a lot of ways," Hate is "bigger and demands your attention.
 The good news is that it's one of those rare records that actually deserves all of the attention it demands".
 Michael Chamy of The Austin Chronicle found that Fridmann retained the strings from The Great Eastern, "but minimizes the proggy indulgences that bogged [it] down".
 Drowned in Sounds Gareth Dobson saw the album as "most definitely a step onwards from the fragmented, oft inspiring and occasionally beautiful" The Great Eastern.
 Entertainment Weekly writer Rob Brunner said Hate had the "wonderful signature symphonic psychedelia" of Fridmann, "and the songs are pretty nice, too".

 Betty Clarke of The Guardian wrote that while Hate is a "lush album full of gorgeous melodies and lullaby voices," its lyrical topics "might keep you awake at night".
-The Boston Phoenixs Franklin Soults said the tracks "unvarying start-small-end-huge formula becomes numbing" after awhile, and the "impressionistic lyrics rarely cohere as convincingly" as heard in "All You Need Is Hate".Los Angeles Times writer Kevin Bronson highlighted Fridmann's production style for adding "cinematic [...] flourishes" that made his past work memorable, "but it is restraint that makes the Delgados' tightrope act work".
+The Boston Phoenixs Franklin Soults said the tracks "unvarying start-small-end-huge formula becomes numbing" after a while, and the "impressionistic lyrics rarely cohere as convincingly" as heard in "All You Need Is Hate".Los Angeles Times writer Kevin Bronson highlighted Fridmann's production style for adding "cinematic [...] flourishes" that made his past work memorable, "but it is restraint that makes the Delgados' tightrope act work".
 Rolling Stone reviewer Christian Hoard referred to the band as "the depressed cousins of The Flaming Lips".
 In a review for Spin, Andy Greenwald put it as follows: "Rougher than Belle and Sebastian and lovelier than Mogwai, the Delgados craft orchestral maneuvers in the dark that leave bruises".
 Pitchfork contributor Nitsuh Abebe echoed a similar statement, saying that "[s]ome great dramatic reckoning of hope and despair is going on" with the album's tracks.

 Hate peaked at number 27 in Scotland, and number 57 in the UK.
 "Coming in from the Cold" charted at number 55 in Scotland, and number 82 in the UK.
 "All You Need Is Hate" charted at number 72 in the UK, and number 73 in Scotland.
 Playlouder ranked the album at number 14 on their list of the top 50 albums of 2002.
 Stylus included the album on their list of The Top 50 Albums of 2000–2005.